The Renaissance of Big Data

 The fact that we create as much data every two days as we had from the beginning of time until 2003 has left marketers asking the question: How do we make sense of it all?
 The answer is to revert back to what was the simplest form of communication: paintings on walls that describe emotions and events so that we can learn from our past.

-We call the individuals who can do this data artists.
+We call the individuals who can do this data analysts.
 They will communicate all of this data through imagery.
 They will tell stories that we can learn from.
 They will help mold our future to avoid the mistakes of our past.
-The definition of a data artist is a business analytics specialist who creates graphs, charts, infographs, and other visual tools that help people better understand data.
+The definition of a data analyst is a business analytics specialist who creates graphs, charts, infographs, and other visual tools that help people better understand data.

 A data artist uses data streams and advanced analytics systems in the same way a regular artist uses oil and brushes, stone and chisels, or wood and carving knives.
 Their purpose is data reduction, which is data used for summary charts, and data revelation, which is identifying something that has never been seen before.